 Stuart is Senior Lecturer in Criminal Justice in the School of Law.
 He joined LJMU as a Research Officer in 2003 before becoming a lecturer the following year.
 Prior to entering academia he worked for both Derbyshire and Merseyside Probation Services, latterly specialising in substance use.

-Stuart's most recent project was a longitudinal study documenting the implementation of Through the Gate service provision within a case study resettlement prison (funded by LJMUs QR stream).
+• A longitudinal study of the implementation of Through the Gate service provision within a case study resettlement prison (funded by LJMUs QR stream).

 Stuart teaches at undergraduate and postgraduate level on the BA and MA Criminal Justice programmes.
 At Level 4 he is module leader for Media, the Public and Criminal Justice and Criminological Theory, at Level 6 for Substance Use, Society and Criminal Justice, and at Level 7 for Drugs, Alcohol and Criminal Justice.
 Stuart won the Liverpool Student Union's 'Amazing Teacher' award in 2017 having been previously short-listed for the accolade in 2014 and 2015.

 2001, University of Hull, United Kingdom, MA Criminology

 1999, University of Lincoln, United Kingdom, BA Criminology

 Senior Lecturer Criminal Justice, Liverpool John Moores University, 2003 - present

 Millings M, Taylor S, Burke L, Ragonese E. 2019.
 Through the Gate: the implementation, management and delivery of resettlement service provision for short-term prisoners.
 Probation Journal,